Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/kicker-platform/select.typ

   - Stability - How stable the platform is
   - Weight - How little the platform weighs
   - Durability - How long the platform will last until it needs maintenance
-  - Compatibility - How easy it would be to impelement the platform onto the kicker
+  - Compatibility - How easy it would be to implement the platform onto the kicker
   - Grouping & Precision - How often triball shots made with the platform land in the same spot ]